adbar/simplemma/README.md

 ### Advanced usage via classes

-The above described functions are suitable for simple usage, but it is possible to have more control by instantiating Simplemma classes and calling their methods instead.
-Lemmatization is handled by the `Lemmatizer` class and language detection by the `LanguageDetector` class.
+The functions described above are suitable for simple usage, but you can have more control by instantiating Simplemma classes and calling their methods instead.
+Lemmatization is handled by the `Lemmatizer` class, while language detection is handled by the `LanguageDetector` class.
 These in turn rely on different lemmatization strategies, which are implementations of the `LemmatizationStrategy` protocol.
 The `DefaultStrategy` implementation uses a combination of different